mackenzieweaver/JavaScript-Algorithms-and-Data-Structures/README.md

 # JavaScript-Algorithms-and-Data-Structures-Projects
-A container for the javascript algorithms projects from freeCodeCamp.org
+A container for my solutions to the javascript algorithms projects and challenges from freeCodeCamp.org